Zren/ResizeYoutubePlayerToWindowSize/description.md

 **It appears above the rest of the site, so you can scroll down for the description, related links, etc.**

 [![](https://i.imgur.com/RiodhIb.jpg)](https://i.imgur.com/RiodhIb.jpg)

+Scrollbars are hidden in the above picture with [this userstyle (Chrome)](https://userstyles.org/styles/115328/hidden-scrollbars) | [(Firefox)](https://userstyles.org/styles/5449/scrollbar-hidden-hide-scrollbars-totally).

 # Changelog